mdn/content/files/en-us/web/javascript/reference/global_objects/typedarray/index.md

 ### Behavior of TypedArrays when used as a view of a resizable buffer

-When a `TypedArray` is created as a view of a resizable buffer (see [Resizing ArrayBuffers](/en-US/docs/Web/JavaScript/Reference/Global_Objects/ArrayBuffer#resizing_arraybuffers)), resizing the underlying buffer will have different effects on the size of the `TypedArray` depending on whether the `TypedArray` is length-tracking (has been created with a specific size) or not.
+When a `TypedArray` is created as a view of a resizable buffer (see [Resizing ArrayBuffers](/en-US/docs/Web/JavaScript/Reference/Global_Objects/ArrayBuffer#resizing_arraybuffers)), resizing the underlying buffer will have different effects on the size of the `TypedArray` depending on whether the `TypedArray` is length-tracking (has been created without a specific size, and therefore tracks the length of the underlying `ArrayBuffer`).

-#### Behavior of length-tracking TypedArrays
+#### Behavior of non-length-tracking TypedArrays

 In this case, `float32` is created with a specific size, and therefore won't grow to contain `buffer` as it is grown: